Firefighter critically injured after incident involving Muni bus in San Francisco, officials say

-This happened not far from the Embarcadero, on Spear Street between Mission and Market streets.

-The fire department has not yet released details on what led up to the firefighter's injury.
+Vann was unconscious and stopped breathing.
+He's listed in critical condition at San Francisco General Hospital, Fire Department Lt.
+Jonathan Baxter said.

+Just after 10 p.m., the San Francisco Fire Department tweeted that the injured firefighter "temporarily regained altered consciousness," but remains in critical condition.

-Muni did not comment on the details of the incident, but said they are "coordinating with SFPD on their investigation."
+Muni says the operator involved is a male driver with nearly 6 years experience, and they are "coordinating with SFPD on their investigation."

 Transit officials also said Muni vehicles have been re-routed around the area, and they are alerting customers to those temporary changes.

-Note: UPDATE- Although our beloved brother Firefighter Matthew Vann temporarily regained altered consciousness, he remains in critical condition.
-Firefighter Vann has been employed since 2014, and is currently assigned to Engine 01.
-Please keep him and his family in your prayers. https://t.co/ka6ogSaBcl pic.twitter.com/WFJeKg974h— SAN FRANCISCO FIRE DEPARTMENT MEDIA (@SFFDPIO) November 3, 2020